Is HPV curable?

 Human papillomavirus (HPV) is a very common virus that most of us (up to 8 out of 10) will have at some point in our lives.
-The virus infects the skin and any moist membrane such as lining of the mouth and throat, anus, cervix, vagina and vulva.
 While most HPV infections will clear up naturally in less than two years, some infections can cause genital warts, the infection can also lay dormant and can in some cases trigger uncontrolled growth of cells, which can in turn lead to cancer.

 There are a wide range of cancers associated with HPV, the most common being cervical, vaginal, vulval, penile and anal, as well as some throat and mouth cancers, particularly those of the tongue and tonsil.